The Best Travel Underwear for Men

 Before we began this review we first had to overcome the age-old question: boxers or briefs?
 Like Pepsi or Coke?
 Britney or Christina?
 It is a very personal question that can provoke great emotion on either side.
 For a moment it seemed as if this review wouldn't even get off the ground.
 Fortunately, many fashion designers have softened their hard-line positions in this debate and settled on an elegant compromise.
 Combining the best of both styles, a long inseam with a snug fit, they created 'boxer briefs' and these now comprise more than 40% of the US underwear market.
 They are the overwhelming favorite among young people, particularly those with active lifestyles.
 For these reasons we selected the boxer brief style for the majority of the underwear we tested.
 We hope shoppers strictly interested in only boxers or briefs will still find some value in the information and opinions we've gathered here.

 A more practical and less contentious decision beyond boxers vs. briefs is the type of fabric used to make them.
-Cotton is pervasive in the popular low-cost brands, but its propensity to absorb moisture makes it impractical for outdoor or travel use.
+Cotton is pervasive in the favorite low-cost brands, but its propensity to absorb moisture makes it impractical for outdoor or travel use.
 It takes forever to dry out and in cold conditions will draw heat away from your body, increasing the risk of hypothermia.
 The only sensible fabric options then are wool or synthetics.
 Both are breathable and wick moisture away from the skin.
 Fast drying times and comfort are also achievable with either one.
 Merino wool—a soft variety of wool and the only reasonable option for wool underwear—is superior in breathability and odor control to synthetics but can be expensive and delicate.
 Synthetics, like polyester and nylon, are cheaper and more popular but less comfortable to wear when wet.
-It is a difficult decision and many people have their own personal preference.
-We think it's best to consider the intended use and match the fabric that will perform most effectively.
+It is a difficult decision and many people have their personal preference.
+We think it's best to consider the intended use and match high-performance fabric.

 Criteria for Evaluation